OpenGrow-Box/OpenGrowBox/readme.md

 ## Check the [WIKI](https://wiki.opengrowbox.net)

-## U can use the [InstallScript](https://github.com/OpenGrow-Box/OpenGrowBox/blob/main/install.sh) for installation or du it manual:
+## U can use the [InstallScript](https://github.com/OpenGrow-Box/OpenGrowBox/blob/main/install.sh) for installation or do it manual:

 ### Overview All